SWE-UniStuttgart/Qlunc/readme.md

 ## Contributions
 Contributions are very welcome!
-If you are wishing to:
+If you wish to:
 - Colaborate: please contact the author
-- Report problems or enhance the code: post an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart) or make a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
+- Report issues or enhance the code: post an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/quickstart) or make a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)
 - Seek for support: please contact the author

 ## License